Mordecai Place

 Join us as we delve into Mordecai Place's rich history, subdivisions, geography, and the plethora of opportunities that await both residents and visitors alike.

-Overview of Mordecai Place
+Mordecai Place Overview

 The Mordecai community traces its roots back to the late 18th century when Joel Lane first established the city of Raleigh.